You’ve heard all about the amazing health benefits of yoga, but now you’re wondering where to start!

-13. Tree Pose (Vriksasana)
+13. Tree (Vriksasana)

 14. High Lunge (Utthita Ashwa Sanchalanasana)

-Another pose to help build strength for more advanced asanas is the High Lunge.
+Another way to build the power you need for more advanced asanas is the high lunge.
 It’s a basic hip opening posture that is simple to master.

 They explain that the key to success is alignment and rooting yourself in to the mat properly to get the best possible balance.

-15. Triangle Pose (Utthita Trikonasana)
+15. Triangle (Utthita Trikonasana)